This is an overview of our development process – how we go from finding a potential solar site to building and managing the solar array.

 With more information gathered we put together a detailed outline proposal for the site owner which covers:

 - Financial and carbon analysis including savings for site owners

 If the host site owner wishes to continue, they sign the binding agreement and we move forward to the design and installation phase.
 If they decide not to, they can keep the analysis we have done to date free of charge and we remain open to working with them in future.

 Design and installation

-A final detailed design is prepared by our in-house specialist.
-Our project manager will work alongside our local volunteers to put in place a schedule of works.
+A final detailed design is prepared by our in-house specialist – Chris Rigby and he will work alongside our local volunteers to put in place a schedule of works.
 The solar array is financed and will be owned by the Big Solar Co-op, which will obtain any grid connection agreements, planning agreements (where required).
-We would expect to be able to install within 3 months of receiving a binding agreement except in cases where planning permission or grid connections are more complex, or where site owners have specific requirements for installation date.
+We would expect to be able to install within 6 months of receiving a binding agreement except in cases where planning permission or grid connections are more complex, or where site owners have specific requirements for installation date.